Math Identities Proofs

 Proof of Circumradius

-With respect to the center angle between the apothem and circumradius, use the corresponding trig definitions for $h$ = adjacent, $b/2$ = opposite, and $r$ = hypotenuse, and solve for $r$ in each case
+With respect to the center angle between the apothem and circumradius, use the corresponding right angle definitions for $h$ = adjacent, $b/2$ = opposite, and $r$ = hypotenuse, and solve for $r$ in each case

 $$\sec \Big(\frac{\pi}{n}\Big)=\frac{r}{h}$$ $$\csc \Big(\frac{\pi}{n}\Big)=\frac{r}{s/2}$$